hcoles/pitest-site/quickstart/commandline.markdown

 PIT will always attempt not to mutate test classes even if they are defined on a mutable path.

-### \--includedTestNGGroups
+### \--includedGroups

-Comma separated list of TestNG groups to include in mutation analysis.
+Comma separated list of TestNG groups/JUnit categories to include in mutation analysis.
+Note that only class level categories are supported.

-### \--excludedTestNGGroups
+### \--excludedGroups

-Comma separated list of TestNG groups to exclude from mutation analysis
+Comma separated list of TestNG groups/JUnit categories to exclude from mutation analysis.
+Note that only class level categories are supported.

-### \--configFile (experimental)

-Separate config file from which to PIT configuration.
-If supplied all other parameters will be ignore and the content of this file used.

-*TODO - document the format.*

 ### \--detectInlinedCode